rudderlabs/terraform-provider-rudderstack/docs/index.md

 ---
-page_title: "rudderstack Provider"
+page_title: "RudderStack Provider"
 subcategory: ""
-description: |-
+description: "Access the RudderStack control plane via Terraform to manage your source-destination configurations."

 ---

-# rudderstack Provider
+# RudderStack Provider

-TBD
+The RudderStack Terraform Provider allows you to access your RudderStack control plane via Terraform and manage your source-destination configurations programmatically.

 ## Example Usage